HyperSprite/img-ransformer-ts/readme.md

 # Image Transformer Project

-This is just a basic typescript project configuration and VS code setup.
+This is just a basic typescript project configuration and VS Code setup.

 > I normally use Atom and with the Nuclide plugin (facebook dev environment).
 People keep telling me how great VS Code is and this seemed like a great opportunity to try it with the TypeScript, which appears to have an entire *alternate universe* ecosystem to the ES2015+ JavaScript one.

 ## Working: